 Mr. Wagner testified NIPSCO is proactively administering coal and rail transportation agreements to address any potential coal supply and/or coal transportation shipment issues.
-Additionally, all anticipated coal supply requirements for 2023 should be met under current supply agreements.
-Market dynamics have changed significantly from 2022 and demand for both coal and coal transportation globally has lessened, which has reduced the stress on the coal supply chain.
+All anticipated coal supply requirements for 2023 should be met under current supply and transportation agreements.
+Specifically, market dynamics have changed significantly from 2022 and demand for both coal and coal transportation globally has lessened and the stress on the coal supply chain has been reduced.
 NIPSCO also continues to work closely with its rail carriers to ensure coal deliveries meet demand during the forecast period.